xiidea/ezRbac/docs/composer.md

     curl -s http://getcomposer.org/installer | php

-If you want some [customization](./docs/customization.md), first make it in the composer.json file.
 Then, use the `require` command to download ezrbac to appropriate location.

     php composer.phar require xiidea/ezrbac:dev-stable